jn-programutveckling/project-model/model/project-plan.md

 > The market for computer zombie survival games are very saturated.

+## Strategies

 Now that we have identified strengths, weaknesses, opportunities and threats it's time to combine them to create strategies.

-Growth strategies aims to make use of strengths to capitalize on opportunities.
+Growth strategies aims to make use of strengths to capitalise on opportunities.
 Example:

 > Because public interest is high for accessible mobile apps, I should make sure this mobile app is very accessible.